 Tenerife was not a place I immediately fell in love with, but it grew on me over time.
 I spent my first three weeks in Puerto de la Cruz, in a somewhat isolated neighborhood without a car.

-Even though the north is the more beautiful part of the island, I felt a lot happier when I moved to the south because of the ease of access to everything.
+Even though the north is the more beautiful part of the island, I felt a lot happier when I moved to the south because I had easy access to everything.

 The best week I had in Tenerife was when I rented a car because it allowed me the freedom to get out and explore the island.
-There’s so much to see here, but honestly, it’s a bit challenging without a car.
+There’s so much to see here, but it’s challenging without a car.